Community

 I prioritize teaching at community colleges because they offer affordable tuition for working-class people.
 As the first person from a working-class, first-generation immigrant family to attend college, I identify with the socioeconomic backgrounds of many of the students who enroll in community college.
 Although I’ve had the privilege to attend elite private institutions, many of my family members and those in the immigrant community I’m a part of make their living as garment-factory workers, domestic workers, and restaurant cooks and servers.
 The practical logistics of affording and successfully completing a college education are at the forefront of my consciousness.

 I want to teach in an educational community with a predominantly immigrant, working-class, lower-income, and first-generation student body so that I can stay connected to my roots.
-My current thinking and approach to teaching art history in community colleges is reflected in Olivia Chiang’s essay, “Seeing ‘Me’ in Art History: Taking on the Canon at the Community College,” available at Art History Teaching Resources.
+My current thinking and approach to teaching art history in community colleges is reflected in Olivia Chiang’s essay, “Seeing ‘Me’ in Art History: Taking on the Canon at the Community College,” available at the Art History Teaching Resources website.
 Chiang is Professor of Art History at Connecticut State Community College (Manchester campus), where I adjunct.
+Chiang is also Project Director of “Not your grandfather’s art history: a BIPOC Reader,” available at Smarthistory, an open-resource website for art history.
+My teaching philosophy is further reflected in my role as the art history professor at the Harlem branch of the Clemente Course in the Humanities.

 Annual Waterlow Conference

 This annual conference honors Charlotte Waterlow (1915-2011): World Federalist, history teacher, and service member of the Foreign Office in the Middle East.
 In the foreword to The Hinge of History (1995), Charlotte wrote, “The fate of the world depends on balancing the development of the mind, so powerfully promoted by science, with the development of the heart—the capacity to experience the higher emotions, the capacity to love.”
 In The Federalist Debate (March 2003), she wrote, “[T]he crisis point is dawning: grow up or blow up!
 What does ‘growing up’ involve?
 First, to feel and express love, compassion and concern for others.”
 Charlotte wrote an article that was influential to me: “A Classroom Experiment in Teaching for Peace: Solutions to Global Problems,” Harvard Educational Review 54:3 (September 1984).
-My contribution to this year’s conference was a recitation of my poem, “Eulogy to an English Teacher” (2012).
-For a brief biography and reflection on Charlotte, read Diana Clift’s article in Network Review (Spring 2013).
+For a brief biography and reflection about Charlotte, read Diana Clift’s article in Network Review (Spring 2013).
+I have been participating in the Waterlow Conference annually.
+My contribution to this year’s gathering was a presentation of my poem, “Summer Reunion” (2014).

 My understanding of museums and the museum ecosystem continues to evolve; so does my stance towards their role in contemporary society.
 My current thinking has been informed by my experience working in and with museums, as well as the following scholars and books on history, theory, and practice: